• Skip to primary navigation

 • Unsalted Butter - A bit of butter makes the sauce extra creamy.

-• Crushed Red Pepper Flakes - Optional, but they add a delicious, spicy bite that's the perfect counterpart to the rich sauce.
+• Red Pepper Flakes - Crushed Red Pepper Flakes add a delicious, spicy bite that's the perfect counterpart to the rich sauce.

 • Parmesan Cheese - A generous sprinkle is the ideal finishing touch.

-Ricotta Pasta ingredients laid out on a wood cutting board.
+Ricotta Pasta ingredients gathered on a wood board.

-This yummy pasta sauce is so simple to prepare and ready in minutes!
+This yummy Ricotta Pasta Sauce is so simple to prepare and ready in minutes!
 You'll find a detailed, printable recipe card below, but here's an overview of the steps:

 1. Cook the pasta.
 Bring a large pot of salted water to a boil, then add your pasta.
 You want to cook the pasta until it's almost (but not quite!) al dente.